vogelito/glacierprotocol/_docs/setup/verifying-setup-integrity.md

 ---
-title: Generate cold storage data
+title: Verifyng Integrity of Setup
-description: Learn how to generate cold storage data to use with Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: Learn how to verify the integrity of the setup with Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
-redirect_from: /docs/deposit/
 ---

 The Deposit Protocol is used to transfer bitcoins into high-security cold storage.
 If you have previously used the